追踪 API¶

 somewhere else or locally generated, see IsRemote.

-The API MUST implement methods to create a SpanContext
+The API MUST implement methods to create a SpanContext.
+These methods SHOULD

 implemented in the API, and SHOULD NOT be overridable.